momohou21/hackathon-openbook/index.md

 layout: home
 ---

-# The Hackathon Openbook

 This is a open-source manual activly maintained by global hackers and hackathon organizers.
-We are trying to capture all almost everything needed to know and discuss about hackathons.
+We are trying to capture almost everything you need to know or want to discuss about hackathons here.

 ## 💻What is a hackathon (We Believe...)